 “This gives us even more confidence that there is a causal relationship here—that it is sleep duration, not something else, influencing heart health,” Vetter said.

 The study did not explore the mechanism by which short or long sleep may boost heart attack risk, but previous studies have pointed to a few explanations.
-Sleeping too little can impact the lining of the arteries, or endothelium, impact bone marrow development of inflammatory cells, but also lead to poor dietary choices and ill-timed eating (which can in turn impact weight and, thus, heart health).
+Sleeping too little can impact the lining of the arteries, or endothelium, impact bone marrow development of inflammatory cells, and also lead to poor dietary choices and ill-timed eating (which can in turn impact weight and, thus, heart health).
 Sleeping too much may also boost inflammation in the body, which is also associated with cardiovascular disease.

 The authors hope the study will increase awareness about sleep’s heart-health benefits among physicians, public health agencies and the public.